fetchai/docs-archived/docs/etch-language/maths-functions.md

 The power function returns the value of the first parameter raised to the second.

-The power function is limited to fixed and floating point variables.
+The power function is limited to fixed point variables.

 ```c++
 function main()